Tendonitis Treatment in Pennsylvania and New Jersey

 Most often, your physician will start the treatment process with noninvasive methods such as medications or physical therapy.
 If these treatments have proved ineffective, it may be time to consider shock wave therapy or surgery.

-Schedule an Appointment for Tendonitis Treatment Throughout Pennsylvania and New Jersey Today!
+Schedule an Appointment for Tendonitis Treatment in Pennsylvania

-If you have begun experiencing pain or discomfort and believe it is related to tendonitis, contact the Arthritis Group to meet with our specialists to discuss diagnosis and treatment options.
-To visit our office call (215) 725-7400 or request an appointment online using our secure form.
+If you have begun experiencing pain or discomfort and believe it is related to tendonitis, contact the Arthritis Group to meet with our board-certified rheumatologists to discuss your diagnosis and treatment options.
+To schedule your consultation at our rheumatology clinics in Philadelphia, Langhorne, and Bala Cynwyd, please call (215) 725-7400 or request an appointment online using our secure form.